grafana/grafana/docs/sources/administration/data-source-management/team_lbac.md

 #### Best practices

-We recommend you only add team lbac permissions for teams that should use the data source and remove default `Viewer` and `Editor` query permissions.
+We recommend you only add team LBAC permissions for teams that should use the data source and remove default `Viewer` and `Editor` query permissions.

 We recommend for a first setup, setting up as few rules for each team as possible and make them additive and not negated.